 Full Micro-credentials are online, asynchronous stand-alone opportunities for learning and growth in a specific topic.
 These facilitated courses are designed to be self-paced and each one can be completed in approximately 15 hours.
 Full Micro-credentials may be taken in any order, but the progression of Full Micro-credential 1 to Full Micro-credential 4 is a suggested progression for educators to dive more deeply into the content, utilizing knowledge from their teaching and previous professional learning and allows for the greatest learning and classroom impact.
 It is suggested for educators to only register for one micro-credential at a time.

-Each micro-credential is worth one Maryland State Department of Education (MSDE) Continuing Professional Development (CPD) credit!
+Each micro-credential has been approved for Maryland State Department of Education (MSDE) Continuing Professional Development (CPD) credit!
 Review each micro-credential for the specific number of CPDs available.

 Current Full Micro-credentials

 Micro-credential 1: Choosing & Using Tech Tools for Higher Level Learning

 Discover different technology tools and their use in the classroom to support higher level learning.
 There are many technology tools available for the Four Cs (Critical Thinking, Communication, Collaboration, and Creativity), but choosing and using the most effective tool to redefine your classroom and engage students in higher level learning can be challenging.
 Utilizing the well-known SAMR model, this micro-credential provides you with the skills to critique, analyze, connect, and apply technology tools to your classroom focusing on higher level learning.
 Micro-credential 1: Choosing & Using Tech Tools for Higher Level Learning is worth 1 CPD credit.